doug-little/PETools/README.md

 0|1/3|2/3
 1|2/3|1/3

 In words, we deduce that the likelihood of observing a "0" is twice as likely when the previous observation was a "1" than when the previous observation was a "0" and vice versa, a non-negligible effect! for *D* = 2 the conditional probabilities are nice and symmetric, and in fact, we can reduce this to an iid system through a second XOR encoding step, where "1" corresponds to a change in observed pattern and "0" if the pattern is repeated, which would mean that *P*<sub>0</sub> = 1/3 and *P*<sub>1</sub> = 2/3.
-Unfortunately this is generally not the case for higher *D*, as the following conditional probabilities for *D* = 3 shows
+For *D* > 2, the same procedure introduces correlations beyond the nearest neighbour (and so is non-Markovian), but we can marginalise over these longer-order correlations to obtain the Markovian conditional probabilities for *D* = 3, which are [3]
  **P**|0|1|2|3|4|5
 ---|---|---|---|---|---|---
 0|6/40|6/40|3/40|6/40|6/40|13/40